saisha-r/Portfolio/creating_a_histogram.md

 # Creating a Histogram
-The following codes works with reaction time (RT) data in a Flanker experiment.
+The following code works with reaction time (RT) data in a flanker experiment.
 There was a skew in the RT data, which posed an issue for running statistics.
-Therefore, a inverse transformation (1/RT) was applied to make the RT data's distribution more statistically normal.
+Therefore, a inverse transformation (i.e., 1/RT) was applied to make the RT data's distribution more statistically normal.
 Then, a histogram of the inverse-transformed RT data was plotted.

 ```python
 # Inverse-transform the RT data